Minority entrepreneurship in the United States: Policy gaps and minority entrepreneurship

 Despite targeted programs such as the Community Reinvestment Act and the State Small Business Credit Initiative, systemic gaps remain in how public policy supports minority entrepreneurs.
 Scholars have noted that many policies adopt a race-neutral approach, which fails to address the specific historical and structural disadvantages faced by minority-owned businesses.
 In particular, immigrant entrepreneurs who lack access to formal credit markets, licensing assistance, and culturally competent mentorship remain underserved.
 Recent critiques argue for a shift toward equity-focused policies that prioritize community wealth-building and inclusive entrepreneurial ecosystems, rather than solely emphasizing rapid business scaling or venture capital access.

 Minority-focused capital

 Some investors in the market have also sought to reduce this disparity through creating venture capital firms or startup incubators targeting minority entrepreneurs.

 Minority-focused venture capital firms

 Minority-focused venture capital firms receive their funding either from public pension funds or funds that invest in venture capital firms.
 A study found that these sources of funding prefer minority-focused VCs that also invest in white-owned businesses and reflect demographics more similar to the investors, rather than VCs that solely target minority-owned businesses.
 The same study also found that venture capital has shifted away from traditional fields like wholesale, manufacturing, and retail to high-technology.
 This has meant that minority-focused VCs are also more likely now to invest in high-technology startups, which risks skewing their investment portfolio against more community-focused (not necessarily high-tech) businesses started by minorities.
+Research also shows that venture capitalists are more likely to invest in founders who share their ethnicity, a pattern known as ethnic matching.